 When you earn wages from employment, your employer automatically withholds federal and state taxes from each paycheck to cover your tax liability.
-However, other forms of income -- like capital gains, dividends and self employment income -- don't have automatic withholding.
+Often, that is adequate to cover most of the tax liability owed by a taxpayer, but not always.
+However, other forms of income -- like capital gains, dividends and self-employment income -- don't have automatic withholding.
 If you have substantial income from these sources and don't withhold enough in taxes, the IRS can penalize you for underpaying your taxes during the year.

 Making estimated tax payments allows you to avoid underpayment penalties.
 The IRS requires taxpayers to make estimated tax payments if both of the following scenarios apply:

 - You believe you'll owe more than $1,000 in taxes at the end of the year after tax withholdings and credits are applied.

 - You believe your tax withholdings and credits will be less than 90 percent of this year's tax or 100 percent of your prior year's tax, whichever is smaller.